 Ume does not intend to be an exact replica of Japan.
 Rather, it is based off the founder’s own home and the places she visited as a child in Tokyo.
 Please come to Ume with an open mind.

 hours of operation

 tuesday to sunday:

 12pm - 4pm

 our last session is 9:15pm for dinner.

-Ume was founded by fellow Brooklyn-er, Linda.
-Throughout the process, she kept tight creative control over the conception and hired no third parties to ensure that Ume will be exactly how she envisioned it.
+Ume was founded by Brooklyn-er, Linda.
+Throughout the process, she kept tight creative control over the conception to ensure that Ume will be exactly how she envisioned it.

 Because the founder has always been intimidated by the rigidness of most upscale and intimate establishments (noticeably omakase), she chose to create a setting of comfort and intimacy.

 With a subtle touch of nostalgia for the past, Ume looks like a little cottage house you may find somewhere in an old, beaten, off the path street.
 Kind of how things used to be.

 Ume does not set out to be authentically anything.
 It is its own concept with its own artistic and culinary direction.